 - 3 TBS white sugar

 - 3 TBS butter (melted)

 - 6 1/2 cups all purpose white flour

 - 1 cup white sugar

 - 2 TBS ground cinnamon

-- In a kitchen aid mixer (or large mixing bowl (a stand mixer is best if you have it) dissolve the yeast and sugar in warm water.
+- In a large mixing bowl (a stand mixer is best if you have it) dissolve the yeast and sugar in warm water.

-- Add 2 cups of flour mixture, and margarine to yeast mixture.
+- Add in salt and 2 cups of flour to the yeast mixture.
+Stir till combined.

-- Add ½ cup of flour at a time, while stirring slowly, allowing to combine thoroughly after each addition.**
+- Add 1/2 cup of the flour at a time, while stirring slowly, combining thoroughly after each addition.
+Until you've added 6 cups of flour total.

-- After all flour has been added and dough pulls from the sides, knead for 8 minutes.**
+- After the dough pulls from the sides, knead it for 8 minutes.

-- Divide the dough into two equal halves and roll into loaves.
+- Divide the dough into two equal halves.

-- Combine sugar and cinnamon in a small bowl, mix well.
+- Combine white sugar and cinnamon in a small bowl.

-- Sprinkle cinnamon sugar all over the top (be generous)
+- Sprinkle cinnamon sugar over the top of the butter.

 - Roll loaves up (like you would with cinnamon rolls).

-- Cover and allow to rise for another 30 minutes till doubled, and dough reaches top of bread pan.
+- Cover again and allow to rise for another 30 minutes till doubled, and dough reaches top of bread pan.

 - Lower temperature to 375 degrees.
 Bake bread for about 25 minutes, until the top is golden brown.

 - Remove from the oven, coat the tops of the loaves with melted butter.
 Return to oven to bake for another 5 minutes.

 - Remove from oven and allow to cool in pan for 10 minutes.

 - Carefully remove from pan and allow to cool completely on a cooling rack.

 Cinnamon Swirl Bread first posted on March 28, 2012.
 Photos updated on May 1, 2020.